 For example, music therapy can be great for people who struggle with anger management.
 The American Music Therapy Association published an article titled A Music Therapy Anger Management Program for Forensic Offenders that analyzed how music therapy could help people with anger issues.
 This study noted that music therapy increased people’s awareness of their anger issues.
 Strong emotions can cause us to be disconnected from ourselves, so awareness is an important step towards properly coping.
-During the program, one of the techniques they used was having patients listening to music they selected in a relaxed position while recalling good memories they’ve had in their lives.
+During the program, one of the techniques they used was having patients listening to music they selected, while recalling positive memories they’ve had in their lives.
 This exercise, coupled with other music therapy techniques, exposed patients to new coping methods they could use for their anger.
 One patient resorted to playing percussion instruments to deal with irritation rather than becoming violent.

-Everyone experiences different levels of stress, and everyone deals with this differently.
+Everyone experiences different levels of stress, and everyone deals with this stress differently.
 Whether one deals with severe daily stressors or only experiences moderate stress every once in a while, music therapy can help clients develop healthy coping mechanisms.

 Stress can cause a lack of motivation and irritability.
 Not only can unchecked stress damage your mental state, but it can cause physical health problems as well.
 These can include muscle tension, headaches, chest pain, and many others.

 Music therapy can calm your mind and body and has also been proven to help relieve pain and increase overall happiness.
 Music can help you take your mind off your stressors or learn to process them.

 Depression, or Major Depressive Disorder, is a common mood disorder that affects a person’s ability to feel positive emotions, be productive, participate in activities that once interested them, etc.